-Small but mighty, the thyroid powers a huge number of our bodily functions and plays a large role in the good (or bad) we feel day-to-day.
-That’s because, at its most basic level, the thyroid influences how well the rest of our organs function, says Kerri Masutto, MD and internal medicine doctor at Parsley Health in San Francisco.
+Small but mighty, the thyroid powers a huge number of our bodily functions and plays a large role in the good (or bad) we feel day to day.
+That’s because, at its most basic level, the thyroid influences how well the rest of our organs function, says former Parsley Health clinician Kerri Masutto, MD.

 The thyroid produces a hormone called T4.
-When it hits the bloodstream, it becomes T3, the active form of the hormone that does the regulating work of the thyroid.
+When T4 hits the bloodstream, it becomes T3, the active form of the hormone that does the regulating work of the thyroid.

 According to Masutto, hypothyroidism—which means your thyroid isn’t producing enough T4—is one of the most underdiagnosed conditions in “traditional medicine.”
-Hyperthyroidism—overproduction of T4—is less common, affecting only around 1.4 percent of the population, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Hyperthyroidism—the overproduction of T4—is less common, affecting only around 1.4 percent of the population, according to the NIH .

 “If you don’t know exactly what the problem is, then you’re making treatment recommendations based on incomplete data,” Masutto says.

 Part of the issue has been that research has historically fed into the conventional opinion that measuring TSH levels is an adequate screen for thyroid health.
 A 2003 study concluded that T4 tests only needed to be used when initial blood work showed abnormal TSH levels.

 Hypothyroidism can most often be attributed to one of two issues—an autoimmune condition or lifestyle factors.
 Your blood work reveals if your thyroid is just chronically stressed or if it has already devolved into a clinical condition.